rrezakhani/Phase-Field-Fracture/README.md

 This is an open source object oriented Python project developed for the simulation of fracture and fatigue in brittle materials via phase field approch.

-# Structure of the subdirectories are:
+## Structure of the subdirectories
 * /src
   - all source files are included in this folder
 * /examples